DjangoGirls/tutorial/en/deploy/README.md

 (ola.pythonanywhere.com) $ python manage.py createsuperuser
 ```

-Type in the details for your superuser.
+Type in the details for your admin user.
 Best to use the same ones as you're using
 on your own computer to avoid any confusion, unless you want to make the password
 on PythonAnywhere more secure.

-Now, if you like you can also take a look at your code on PythonAnywhere using
+Now, if you like, you can also take a look at your code on PythonAnywhere using `ls`:
-`ls`:

 {% filename %}PythonAnywhere command-line{% endfilename %}
 ```